Mclilzee/code-sharing-platform/README.md

 Posting a code have two optional parameters to be passed, a timer and views count.
 Sending requests with no view counts or 0 view counts will make the code public, and will be able to be accessed by anyone with no restrictions and no time to be removed.

-Further more using public does will appear in latest code snippets in the API.
+Further more using public does will appear in the latest code snippets in the API.

 giving code specific view count, or timer will make code not be shown in the public lists, and to share it you will have to provide the code's unique ID.
 # Requirement